Glassey History, Family Crest & Coats of Arms

 Early Origins of the Glassey family

-The surname Glassey was first found in Buteshire (Gaelic Siorrachd Bhòid), an island region of western Scotland within the ancient Kingdom of Dál Riata, now part of the Council Area of Argyll and Bute, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Glassey was first found in Buteshire (Gaelic Siorrachd Bhòid), an island region of western Scotland within the ancient Kingdom of Dál Riata, now part of the Council Area of Argyll and Bute.
+Glass is a "parish, of which the name, in the Gaelic language, signifying "grey," is descriptive of the uncultivated portion of its surface, is about eight miles in extreme length, and five miles in extreme breadth, comprising an area of nearly 19,000 acres."

 This web page shows only a small excerpt of our Glassey research.
-Another 67 words (5 lines of text) are included under the topic Early Glassey History in all our PDF Extended History products and printed products wherever possible.
+Another 150 words (11 lines of text) covering the years 1652, 1674, 1695, 1773, 1724, 1695, 1773 and are included under the topic Early Glassey History in all our PDF Extended History products and printed products wherever possible.

 Glassey Spelling Variations